Table of Contents

 - Introduced in India in 2019

-- Minimum investment is often lower than direct real estate
+- The minimum investment is often lower than direct real estate

 - Provides regular income through rent distributions